Shosta/MassWatermark/README.md

 Or you can make the script available system-wide.

-You just have to add the script to the `/usr/local/bin` to make it available system-wide :
+You just have to add a symbolink link to the script to the `/usr/local/bin` to make it available system-wide :

-	cp /path/to/stamp.sh /usr/local/bin/stamp
+	ln -s /path/to/stamp.sh /usr/local/bin/stamp
-	cp /path/to/watermark.sh /usr/local/bin/watermark
+	ln -s /path/to/watermark.sh /usr/local/bin/watermark

 So you can now use it system-wide through :